 PNC CashBuilder vs Blue Cash Preferred® Card from American Express

 Those who shop predominantly at supermarkets and gas stations should look at the Blue Cash Preferred® Card from American Express.
-The card awards 6% Cash Back at U.S. supermarkets up to $6,000 per year in (then 1%).
-You also get unlimited 3% cash back when you shop at U.S. gas stations.
+The card awards 6% Cash Back at U.S. supermarkets on up to $6,000 per year in purchases (then 1%).
+3% Cash Back at U.S. gas stations and 1% Cash Back on other purchases.
 These rates are significantly higher than what you can get with the PNC card.
 Those who have more mixed spending, falling into other types of categories, should take a moment to consider which they would benefit more from.
 Our calculator below can help with that decision.

 The card does come with a $95 annual fee (See Rates & Fees).
 While that can put it at a disadvantage, it’s worth noting the high welcome bonus.
-Blue Cash Preferred® Card from American Express cardholders who spend at least $1,000 on purchases within the first 3 months will get $200 back.
-That’s enough to cover the annual fee for the first year, and half in the second.
+Blue Cash Preferred® Card from American Express cardholders who spend at least $1,000 on purchases within the first 3 months will get $250 back.
+That’s enough to cover the annual fee for the first two years.

 For rates and fees of the Blue Cash Preferred® Card from American Express, please click here.